Working collaboratively with our partners

 In addition, our popular Imperial Lates series regularly features activities focused on sustainability themes, connecting our researchers with adult audiences through creative, memorable experiences.
 The Greenovate Late in 2018 engaged 700 visitors, with 81% of attendees saying they went away with a better understanding of how Imperial is working to tackle the environmental challenges we face, while 88% of attendees felt they had the opportunity to discuss these issues with researchers.
 Twenty Imperial teams participated from research areas such as air pollution, ocean plastics and water management.

 Sustainability features prominently in our outreach programmes designed to support science learning for young people at school.
-We are developing additional opportunities for researchers to work with pupils in our on-campus outreach spaces (at the Wohl Reach Out Lab at the South Kensington Campus and the Dangoor Reach Out Makerspace at the White City Campus) and are providing activities for young people to engage with the College’s sustainability research.
+We are developing additional opportunities for researchers to work with pupils in our on-campus outreach spaces (at the Wohl Reach Out Lab at our South Kensington Campus and the Dangoor Reach Out Makerspace at the White City Campus) and are providing activities for young people to engage with the College’s sustainability research.

 Our two-way engagement practice is designed to empower participants and enhance our research.
 For example, our Maker Challenge programmes at The Invention Rooms in White City work with school-aged participants to develop creative ideas to solve real-world problems, most of which are linked to sustainability, climate change and waste.
 We have worked intensively with nearly 500 young people, while more than 2,500 people have taken part in events and taster sessions.
 We will embed more of our research into these programmes to provide further opportunities for discourse with local young people, their families and teachers.